FREE SHIPPING WHEN YOU SPEND $99+ | GET 20% OFF YOUR FIRST ORDER USING CODE 20%OFF1ST AT CHECKOUT!! Shop now!

 Sodium ascorbate is a neutral pH.
 Therefore, it does not taste sour or cause gastrointestinal distress like ascorbic acid in high doses.

-It's usually challenging to find the sodium ascorbate form of vitamin C in the drugstore, so we recommend purchasing it online.
+Finding the sodium ascorbate form of vitamin C in the drugstore is usually challenging, so we recommend purchasing it online.
 We recommend Nutribiotic brand sodium ascorbate.

 Titrating to bowel tolerance means starting at a low dose and gradually increasing the amount until your pet develops loose stools.

-Once your pet's stool becomes loose, drop back to the dose you had given just before the loose stool.
-The dose before loose stool is your pet's "bowel tolerance."
+Once your pet's stool becomes loose, reduce the dose to the one you gave just before the loose stool.
+The dose before the loose stool is your pet's "bowel tolerance."

-For tiny puppies and kittens, we recommend starting at 1/16 of a teaspoon sprinkled in food twice daily and increasing by 1/16 teaspoon per day until they reach bowel tolerance.
+For tiny puppies and kittens, we recommend starting at 1/16 of a teaspoon sprinkled in food twice daily and increasing by 1/16 teaspoon daily until they reach bowel tolerance.

-For pets under 25 lbs, we recommend starting at 1/8 of a teaspoon sprinkled in food twice daily and increasing by 1/8 teaspoon per day until they reach bowel tolerance.
+For pets under 25 lbs, we recommend starting at 1/8 of a teaspoon sprinkled in food twice daily and increasing by 1/8 teaspoon daily until they reach bowel tolerance.

 For pets over 25 lbs, we recommend starting at 1/4 of a teaspoon twice daily and increasing by 1/4 teaspoon per day until they reach bowel tolerance.